Skip to main content

 Fluid Intelligence Growth

-Novel problem-solving scenarios increase your ability to reason through unfamiliar challenges and solve new problems using abstract thinking without relying on prior knowledge.
+Novel problem-solving scenarios increase ability to reason through unfamiliar challenges.

 2015

-"Small but significant positive effect of cognitive training on fluid intelligence across multiple randomized controlled trials"
+"Small but significant positive effect on fluid intelligence"

 20 randomized controlled trials